 Untitled (BERLIN) started on a forty-three-day road trip, between September and October 2012, cataloguing, through photography, all the thirty communities called Berlin in the United States of America.
 The idea behind this journey was to reference, through photography, the semiotic connection established between different landscapes represented by the same name.
 This link, which is purely toponymical at the start, makes it possible to connect and establish a relation between very different and geographically remote realities [an experience of place].

-The project starting point is the resulting significant of the conceptual union of the different landscapes connected by the same name.
-This link, which at the start is purely toponymical, allows for connecting and establishing a relation between very different and geographically remote realities.
-A link which, having been formally registered and following the same protocol (compositional neutrality of an image, vanishing points, no people, distance to the object, format, etc.), provides us with tools to establish main coordinates on which one can find and analyse other elements of continuity, such as the typical architecture or vehicles of the American Way of Life, that determinates the image of the American landscape.
-This allows to think about a territory visually homogeneous despite the big distances that can separate one Berlin to another.
+The results were thirty series of 140 slides (taken with Kodak Elitechrome film on a Nikon F80 camera, and digitized with a Nikon D800 camera).
+These, having been formally registered and following the same protocol (similar compositions, distance to the object, height, format, and no people), provide us with the tools to establish the main coordinates on which one can find and analyze other elements of continuity, such as the typical architecture or vehicles of the so-called American Way of Life that are determinants of the human-made landscape.
+This visual correlation allows us to reflect on a homogeneous-looking territory despite the big distances that can separate one Berlin from another.

 Map of Berlins in USA (Google Maps)